Archives

 Climate Tech Newsletter: August 11, 2025

 Germany speeds geothermal projects; IFC backs Oman polysilicon despite U.S. pushback.
 Tech giants support low-carbon cement.
-Ocean carbon removal, used EV batteries advance, while carbon credit fraud and climate data scrubbing raise concerns.
+Ocean carbon removal, used EV batteries advance steadily, while carbon credit fraud and climate data scrubbing raise serious global concerns.

 Read More